 A. The geoscientist-in-training (GIT) certification is intended as a stepping stone toward licensure as individuals are gaining acceptable geoscience experience.

-1. Upon accruing five years of post-graduate geoscience work experience, individuals who are GIT certified and in good standing with the board may to apply for licensure as a professional geoscientist.
+1. Upon accruing five years of post-graduate geoscience work experience, individuals who are GIT certified and in good standing with the board may apply for licensure as a professional geoscientist.

 a.
 1. Individuals who are certified as a geoscientist-in-training may use “GIT” or “geoscientist-in-training” as a title after their name, providing these designations are not used in conjunction with or preceded by the work “licensed” or any other words that might lead one to believe they are licensed as a professional geoscientist.